Orthodox Easter vs. Catholic Easter

 The Catholic Easter Vigil: Continuity and Contrast

-The Catholic tradition also has a solemn Paschal vigil, reformed substantially by Vatican II (1962-1965).
+The Catholic tradition also has a solemn Paschal vigil, substantially reformed by Pope Pius XII (ad experimentum in 1951, permanently in 1955–1956) with further modifications following Vatican II’s Sacrosanctum Concilium (1963).
 While sharing some common features with the Orthodox vigil, the Catholic Easter Vigil has distinct characteristics.55

-The Catholic vigil begins with the Lucernarium (the service of light), where the Easter candle is lit from a fire (or, in practice, a lighter), and the faithful receive candles to carry during the opening procession.56 The service includes the Exsultet, a joyous Latin canticle sung by the deacon that celebrates Christ as the light and praises the wax of the candle that burned so the light might shine.57
+The Catholic vigil begins with the Lucernarium (the service of light), where the Easter candle is lit from a fire (or, in practice, a lighter), and the faithful receive candles to carry during the opening procession.56 The service includes the Exsultet (Praeconium Paschale), a solemn Easter Proclamation traditionally sung by the deacon, celebrating Christ as the light and praising the wax of the candle that burns so the light might shine.57

 The Catholic vigil traditionally includes a reading of the Prophetic Readings (Old Testament passages prefiguring Christ), followed by the Epistle Reading and Gospel.
 The full Eucharistic liturgy then follows.58 The Roman Missal requires the Vigil to take place “during the night” and provides for up to nine readings.
 The vigil is typically 2.5 to 3 hours or more, especially when baptisms and confirmations are celebrated.
 It is shorter than the Orthodox vigil, but more substantial than commonly assumed.